saycel/black-rock-forest-store-and-forward/app/readme.md

      2) click in the Authorization tab and choose Basic Auth type
      3) the username is german and the password is martinez
      4) click the send button next to url textbox
-     5) you should recevie a json response:
+     5) you should receive a json response:
          {"message": "success"}